Dickleburgh: All Saints' Church

 Dickleburgh's church is dedicated to All Saints and dates from the Fourteenth and Fifteenth Centuries.
 All Saints' is located on Norwich Road and has been Grade I listed since 1959.

 All Saints' still boasts part of a Medieval rood screen as well as a set of royal arms from the reign of King Charles II, which may actually date from even earlier.
 All Saints' also holds stained-glass installed by Hardman & Co.

 Amenities

 Dickleburgh has a public house, The Crown, a village shop with post office, plus a fish and chip shop.

 Village groups include the Friends of Dickleburgh School, The Village Society and The Luncheon Club.

 Dickleburgh Bowls Club compete in three local leagues with Dickleburgh Football Club no longer in operation.

 The majority of local children attend Dickleburgh Church of England Primary School, which holds an 'Outstanding' rating from Ofsted.
 The majority of children attend Diss High School for secondary education.

+Dickleburgh Football club (founded in 2013) play in Norfolk Sunday League and (as of 2026) got promoted to Division one of Norfolk Sunday League.
+James Bloomfield ,their manager, Worked at the Dickleburgh fish and chip shop before becoming a half-time manager at the club in July 2023.